dhillonJas/dhillonJas.github.io/README.md

   * Select your desired theme from the list and click **Select theme**.
    ![Theme](theme.gif)
   * Adding a theme will create two new files in your repository.
-     * index.md : This is your resume formatted in markdown.
+     * index.md : This is the file that is linked with the theme.
+Paste your resume formatted in markdown in this file.
      * _config.yml : This is the Jekyll file for your theme.
 You can look up online on what else can be changed through the file.